paul-heyse/kgfoundry/docs/enrich_pipeline.md

 All writers fall back to JSONL when optional dependencies (PyArrow, DuckDB) are missing, keeping the pipeline runnable on minimal hosts.

+When PyArrow is available the Parquet writers use `pyarrow.dataset.write_dataset` with ZSTD compression and dictionary encoding for string-heavy columns (paths, tags, owners).
+Partitioned datasets (e.g., slice indices) are organized with Hive-style directories so DuckDB predicates prune files efficiently.

 ## Failure handling & observability

 - Every stage logs `stage=<name> event=start|finish` with counts and duration (in seconds).